Psoriasis Area and Severity Index (PASI) Calculator

 This standardised scoring system allows for consistent assessment and comparison of disease severity, facilitating better patient management and enabling the evaluation of treatment efficacy in clinical trials.

-What is the mathematic formula for the PASI?
+What is the mathematical formula for the PASI?

 The formula to calculate the PASI is the following: